ringcentral/rc-unified-crm-extension/docs/developers/config.md

 * Define custom contact record types/categories
 * Customize the welcome screen for a given CRM

+Note: The extension has a fixed redirect uri: `https://ringcentral.github.io/ringcentral-embeddable/redirect.html`.
+It should suffice standard OAuth use cases.
+If there's any special case, please contact us.

 ## Test sample

 Under `src/adapters/testCRM`, there's an existing `config.json` as a test sample.